 The main attraction in Belem is Torre Belem, which you can see in the photo above.
 This impressive UNESCO World Heritage monument was constructed in the 16th century, and once served as both a defensive fortification and as a ceremonial gateway into and out of Lisbon.
 It’s a pretty cool spot to visit if you are into castles and forts and stuff, and if you are traveling with kids in Lisbon we certainly recommend taking them for a visit as well.

-Things to Do in Lisbon – Check Out Padrão dos Descobrimentos
+Check Out Padrão dos Descobrimentos

 If you like huge monuments don’t miss out on Padrão dos Descobrimentos.
 This towering tribute to Portuguese explorers stands almost 200 feet tall, and is quite the sight to behold.